 General Airboats Info

 Airboats date all the way back to the turn of the 20th century.
 In 1905, Alexander Graham Bell invented the first airboat while he was testing various propulsion systems.
 Originally, these were called fan boats, since their propellers looked like giant fans.
-Actual use of airboats wasn’t seen until 1915 when they were used by the British Army during the Mesopotamian Campaign of World War I.
+The actual use of airboats wasn’t seen until 1915 when they were used by the British Army during the Mesopotamian Campaign of World War I.

 The first airboat, dubbed the Ugly Duckling, was a catamaran-style boat that had an aerial propeller attached to an aircraft engine that weighed 2,500 pounds.
 Because of this weight, the boat only reached four miles per hour, but the propeller’s operation gave Bell the idea that if the drag could be eliminated, the vessel could theoretically reach 30 or 40 miles per hour.